Photoplay: The Photoplay Magazine Medal of Honor

-In 1921 Photoplay established what is considered the first significant annual movie award, the Photoplay Magazine Medal of Honor.
+In 1921, Photoplay established what is considered the first significant annual movie award, the Photoplay Magazine Medal of Honor.
 An actual medallion produced by Tiffany & Co., it was voted on by the readers of the magazine and given to the producer of the year's best film, chosen with an emphasis on (according to Quirk) "the ideals and motives governing its production... the worth of its dramatic message."
 Though Photoplay only gave the single award for best film, its intentions and standards were influential on the Academy Awards founded later in the decade, and they overlap on Best Picture choices to some extent, though increasingly in the 1930s Photoplays choices reflected its primarily female readership.
-By 1939 the Medal of Honor had declined in importance, and the award was discontinued that year.
+By 1939, the Medal of Honor had declined in importance, and the award was discontinued that year.

 From 1944 to 1968, Photoplay awarded a Gold Medal for film of the year based on polling done by George Gallup's Audience Research Inc. through the 1950s, and then voted on by the magazine's readers.
-It also awarded Most Popular Male Star and Most Popular Female Star based on actors' and actresses' popularity, not their performance.
+It also awarded Most Popular Male Star and Most Popular Female Star based on actors' and actresses' popularity, not a particular performance.
 The awards were based on polling through the 1950s, and then on a vote by the readers, similar to the Gold Medal.
 Bing Crosby and Greer Garson were frequently named the most popular film stars during the 1940s and later winners of the title included James Stewart, Jane Wyman, Alan Ladd, Marilyn Monroe, Rock Hudson, and Kim Novak.
 Most popular television stars were also named in the 1960s.
 In 1948, the Photoplay Awards were broadcast on network television as part of The Steve Allen Plymouth Show.